yeti-platform/yeti/README.md

 ### Feeds (experimental)

-For now, feeds have to be ran manually.
+Feeds now run automatically by default.
+If you want to avoid this behavior, run malcom with the `--no-feeds` option.
 Source your virtualenv, and then launch a python shell (i.e. type `python`)

-        from analytics import Analytics
-        from feeds.zeustracker import ZeusTrackerBinaries
-        a = Analytics()
-        z = ZeusTrackerBinaries(a)
-        parsed = z.get_info()
-        z.analytics()

-Your database should be populated with the feed.
+Your database should be populated automatically.
 If you can dig into the code, adding feeds is pretty straightforward (assuming you're generating `Evil` objects).
 You can find an example feed in `/feeds/zeustracker`.
+A more detailed tutorial is [available here](https://github.com/tomchop/malcom/wiki/Adding-feeds-to-Malcom).

 ## Technical specs